uzaaz/uzaaz.github.io/_posts/2025-12-16-Sniffing-Multiple-Protocols-with-Wireshark-(SSH,-Telnet,-FTP-&-HTTP).md

 ---

-## Reproducibility notes
+> [!TIP] ## Reproducibility notes
-- If your VMs are bridged, capture on the host’s physical interface (Wi‑Fi/Ethernet) that shows activity when you generate lab traffic.
+> - If your VMs are bridged, capture on the host’s physical interface (Wi‑Fi/Ethernet) that shows activity when you generate lab traffic.
-- Use a port-based capture filter (22/23/21/80) to reduce noise, then apply display filters per protocol for analysis.
+> - Use a port-based capture filter (22/23/21/80) to reduce noise, then apply display filters per protocol for analysis.
-- “Follow TCP Stream” is the fastest way to reconstruct Telnet/FTP conversations for learning and validation in a lab setting.
+> - “Follow TCP Stream” is the fastest way to reconstruct Telnet/FTP conversations for learning and validation in a lab setting.
+> -

 ---

-## Disclaimer
+> [!warning] ## Disclaimer
 This project is for educational purposes in an isolated lab.
 Do not capture or inspect traffic on networks without explicit authorization.

 ---

-## Credits / Acknowledgments
+> [!NOTE] ## Credits / Acknowledgments
+>
 This mini-project was inspired by the following tutorial, which helped me understand how different protocols appear in Wireshark and how to analyze them responsibly:
+>

-- Dan’s Courses — *Wireshark Packet Sniffing Usernames, Passwords, and Web Pages* (YouTube, 2015):
+>- Dan’s Courses — *Wireshark Packet Sniffing Usernames, Passwords, and Web Pages* (YouTube, 2015):
 Wireshark Packet Sniffing By [Dan’s Courses][Yt-Link]
+>
 Wireshark was created by Gerald Combs and is developed and maintained by the Wireshark Foundation and the open-source community.
+>

 [Yt-Link]: https://www.youtube.com/watch?v=r0l_54thSYU